 Small Batch, Big Dreams: Dockyard Coffee

-Whether it’s for specialty grade coffee or a gourmet brew, Lee considers the same factors when selecting the beans: acidity, aroma, balance, body, year of harvest, and the price.
-Dockyard mainly purchases beans from farm lots, and getting them from just one farm allows the consumer to know exactly where the beans come from.
-But the Singaporean coffee venture takes things up a notch by going on expeditions to places like Indonesia in order to better understand the product that they (and ultimately, the consumers) are buying.
+Whether it’s for specialty grade coffee or a gourmet brew, Lee considers these factors when selecting the beans: acidity, aroma, balance, body, year of harvest, and the price.
+Dockyard Coffee purchases beans from a number of farm lots, going on expeditions to farms abroad personally to learn and witness responsible practices, authentic claims on yields and credibility of planation owners.

 “Understanding how the beans are grown is crucial.
-The climate, drying methods such as patio-drying, the soil, the distance from other coffee plants, the heat from the atmosphere, even the shipping process – everything affects the coffee beans we get.
-We learned that buying coffee from reliable sources is extremely important,” says Lee.
+The climate, drying methods such as patio-drying, the soil quality, the distance from other coffee plants, the heat in the atmosphere, and the shipping process – we promise every factor defining the coffee's entirety will be expressed in every batch that we deliver,” assures Lee.

 Coffee education is also key.
-Dockyard organises cupping sessions whenever new beans are available, or when customers want to find out more about how to tell a good cup of coffee from the not so good.
+Dockyard Coffee organizes regular cupping sessions whenever new beans are available, or when customers are curious to learn how to contrast a good cup of coffee from another.

 Toughing It Out